robotframework/robotframework/doc/releasenotes/rf-3.0a1.rst

 Setting names `Document` and `Suite/Test Pre/Post Condition` have been deprecated in favour of `Documentation` and `Suite/Test Setup/Teardown` (`#2207`_).
-None of examples in the user guide or the demo projects have used these deprecated forms, so we are assuming that they are not widely used.
+None of examples in the Robot Framework User Guide or in the demo projects have used these deprecated forms, so we are assuming that they are not widely used.
 If however some of these are in common use, we can still consider removing the deprecation warning and supporting them in the future.

 Deprecated synonyms for tables
 ------------------------------

 Table names `Metadata` and `User Keyword` have been deprecated in favour of `Settings` and `Keywords` (`#2208`_).
-See `deprecated synonyms for settings`_ above for more information.
+Similarly as `deprecated synonyms for settings`_, we do not expect them to be used too wildly, and can consider reverting the deprecation if our expectation is wrong.

 Acknowledgements
 ================